gnosispay/account-kit/README.md

 ## <a name="token-transfer">Token Transfer</a>

-Signs a ERC20 token transfer from account.
-To be used on freshly created accounts (before setup).
+Signs a ERC20 token transfer out of the safe.
+To be used on freshly created safes (before setup).
 The resulting transaction is relay ready.

 ```js
 import { populateTokenTransfer } from "@gnosispay/account-kit";